 The Carbon Intensity Indicator (CII) measures grams of CO2 emitted per cargo-carrying capacity and nautical mile traveled.
 Vessels receive annual ratings from A (best) to E (worst).
-Rating thresholds will tighten each year through 2030.
+Rating thresholds tighten each year through 2030.
+Thats what makes this different from previous regulations — the goalposts keep moving.

 Ship owners can improve CII scores through slow steaming, hull cleaning, propeller polishing, and route optimization.
 More substantial improvements require engine modifications or alternative fuel adoption.